-The opportunity for diplomacy with Iran seemed to shrink further when, as a reaction to a November 21, 2011, U.S.-Canada-Britain tightening of sanctions (Britain announced a cutoff from any financial dealings with Iran's Central Bank), the Majles voted on November 28 to expel the British Ambassador, and on November 29, a militant mob ransacked British diplomatic installations in Tehran as the Basij and other government forces stood idly by, suggesting complicity.
-Britain ordered all Iranian diplomats out and the EU subsequently met to consider a voluntary embargo on purchases of Iranian oil-consideration of that move was deferred until another EU meeting in January 2012, at which time all EU countries might have line up alternative oil suppliers.
-Still, U.S. engagement with Russia to help it formulate August 2011 proposals for Iran to revive talks further suggests the Administration does not want to foreclose the diplomatic option.
+Although the Administration left the door open for diplomacy, the opportunity for negotiations with Iran seemed to shrink in late 2011.
+As a reaction to a November 21, 2011, U.S.-Canada-Britain tightening of sanctions (Britain announced a cutoff from any financial dealings with Iran's Central Bank), the Majles voted on November 28 to expel the British Ambassador, and on November 29, a militant mob ransacked British diplomatic installations in Tehran as the Basij and other government forces stood idly by, suggesting complicity.
+Britain ordered all Iranian diplomats out and Iran, in conjunction with these events, threatened to close the Strait of Hormuz.
+On January 23, 2012, the EU imposed an embargo on purchases of Iranian oil, to go into full effect on July 1, 2012.
+As noted above, the added sanctions and isolation might have propelled Iran to come back to nuclear negotiations, and the Administration has accepted a return to talks proposed by Iran, although no date for new talks is yet set.

-Supreme Leader Khamene'i has ruled out bilateral talks with the United States unless the United States ceases a strategy of pressuring Iran through sanctions.
+Supreme Leader Khamene'i has ruled out separate bilateral talks with the United States unless the United States ceases a strategy of pressuring Iran through sanctions.
 This differs somewhat from the position of Ahmadinejad who continues to indicate willingness to talk directly to President Obama.